AkhtyrskiyKirill/STM32F4-IEC61850-SV/README.md

 The demo project implements 3-phase 50 Hz 230 V sine wave voltage simulation.
 The simulated signals are captured at 12800 Hz sample frequency
 (256 samples per period) and packed into IEC 61850 Sampled Values frames (8 ASDUs in one SV frame - 8 points in frame).
 There also are placeholders for samples of current in frames.
+STM32 microcontroller uses this IEC61850 library to publish SV frames

 ## Project test